New Traders Get $10 on Kalshi

 How to Use This Calculator

-- 3Set Total Stake: Enter how much total you want to wager across both bets
+- 3Set Your Total Stake: Enter how much total you want to wager across both bets

 Frequently Asked Questions

-Arbitrage betting exploits price differences between sportsbooks to guarantee profit.
-When the combined implied probability of both sides of a market is less than 100%, you can bet both outcomes and profit regardless of the result.
-This requires accounts at multiple sportsbooks to find these opportunities.
+Arbitrage betting exploits odds differences between sportsbooks to guarantee profit regardless of outcome.
+When combined implied probabilities total less than 100%, you can bet both sides and profit no matter who wins.

 $ Partner Bonuses